Seneca-ICTOER/OSL640/docs/A-Tutorials/tutorial1.md

 **Running a Shell Script to Check Student Online Tutorial Participation**

-some Professors will require students successfully perform these online tutorials for marks (within a deadline).
+Some Professors will require students successfully perform these online tutorials for marks (within a deadline).
 In order to confirm that you successfully performed a tutorial, you will be required to run a program (or in later tutorials, several programs) to prove that you successfully completed tasks in a tutorial and get marks.

 These programs (known as Shell Scripts) will check your work and offer feedback if you made mistakes, so you can make corrections.
 Making corrections (i.e. troubleshooting) and re-running these checking programs until you are successful will help students gain "hands-on" experience as well as "trouble-shooting experience.